sstsimulator/sst-docs/docs/guides/features/checkpoint.md

 ```

 ## Adding checkpoint support to SST Element libraries
 To support checkpointing, any object that could be part of a checkpoint needs to be serializable and provide a method for serializing and deserializing its state.
-Element APIs (Component, SubComponent, Module) inherit from SST's serializable class and can be made serializable by following the steps below.
+Element APIs inherit from SST's serializable class and can be made serializable by following the steps below.
 The same serialization engine is used both for the existing Event serialization in parallel simulations and for checkpointing.
 Thus, the steps are similar to the steps needed to make Events serializable.
 Like Event serialization, checkpointing requires data to be explicitly added to the serialization stream.
 Unlike Event serialization, checkpointing tracks and tags pointers to objects so that upon restart, a pointer will correctly point to the recreated object.

 Use these guidelines to determine how to make an object serializable:
 * **Elements (Components, SubComponents, Modules, etc.)**: Follow steps 1-4 below.